Skip to main content

 Wales flag

-A quick guide for parents about how the education system in Wales is structured, plus information about the National Reading and Numeracy Tests and the new curriculum for Wales, due to be introduced from nursery to Year 7 in 2022.
+A quick guide for parents about how the education system in Wales is structured, plus information about the National Reading and Numeracy Tests and the curriculum for Wales.

 The education system in Wales used to resemble the structure set up in England, with maintained schools (most state schools) following the National Curriculum.
-However, from September 2022 a new curriculum will be introduced that has been created in Wales by teachers, partners, practitioners and businesses.
-The age of a child on 1 September determines when they need to start primary school.
+However, in September 2022, a new curriculum was introduced, which was created in Wales by teachers, partners, practitioners and businesses.
+A child's age on 1 September determines when they need to start primary school.

-From September 2022, phases and key stages will be replaced with one continuum of learning from ages 3 to 16 in each of the new areas of learning.
+In the updated curriculum, phases and Key Stages were replaced with one continuum of learning from ages 3 to 16 in each new learning area.
 The areas are:

 1. Expressive arts